 This guidebook to Jura, Scarba, Islay and Colonsay in the Hebrides contains route descriptions for 14 challenging day walks plus a 5-day 77km coastal walk on Jura.
 The day routes range from 5 to 30km and cover a multitude of rough terrain that is suitable for fit, competent walkers.
 Even the coastal walks offer challenges.

 One of two guidebooks to walking Scotland's Munros, covering the southern, central and western Scottish Highlands, including Glencoe, Glen Shee, the Mamores and Mull.
 139 mountains are explored in this guide, with detailed route descriptions of these magnificent peaks such as Ben Nevis, Lochaber, Ben More, Ben Alder and Aonach Mor and Creise.

 A guidebook to 30 walks in the Angus Glens; north of Dundee and south of the Cairngorms.
 Covering the five Glens of Isla, Prosen, Clova, Lethnot and Esk with routes for competent walkers to explore remote upland areas.
-These walks will take you to Munro peaks, glacial valleys, craggy corries, forests and lochs, and treat you to fabulous views.
+From 6 to 25km, the walks visit Munro peaks, glacial valleys, craggy corries, forests and lochs, and treat you to fabulous views.